-With their shiny tin hats and dial faces, these rusty gentlemen wait to serve you some leaded gas.
-Back in the days of the twenties and thirties, these gas pumps were the modern method for your motoring.
-Very few remain, rusty or otherwise, and these guys are at the old folks home in a New Jersey junkyard.
+With their shiny tin hats and dial faces, these rusty gentlemen wait to serve you some good old leaded gas.
+Back in the days of the twenties and thirties, these old gas pumps were the modern method to fuel your car or truck.
+Very few remain, rusty or otherwise, and these guys are at the vehicular old folks home in a New Jersey junkyard.

-Looking back at you in this image are three very vintage mechanical gas pumps from the 1920’s and 30’s.
-It was the leaded fuel era, and these were dispensing tetra ethyl gasoline back in the days before anyone had even imagined a four lane interstate highway.
+Looking back at you in this picture are three very vintage mechanical gas pumps from the 1920s and ’30s.
+It was the leaded fuel era, and these were dispensing tetra ethyl gasoline back in the days before anyone had even imagined a four-lane interstate highway.
 The major road connections across the United States back then were the “US” routes which show today as red lines on a traditional paper map.
-America was dotted with hundreds of small “filling stations” along those roads.
-There were both large and small, fancy and plain.
+America was dotted with hundreds of “filling stations” along those roads.
+There were large and small, fancy or plain.
 They would have had shiny and colorful working gas pumps very similar to these rust buckets of today.

-The pump on the left has an old Sinclair logo below just out of the frame and a great green and yellow patina of faded paint, but the other two have no markings and therefore beholden to no one.
-The center pump has lost its innards.
-The right hand jobber is only half there because the Rust Gypsy slipped away with the other half, leaving mechanical Swiss cheese.
-The two upside down tin pots worn for hats keep rainwater from ruining the rusty interior mechanisms any further.
+The pump on the left had an old Sinclair logo below just out of the frame and a great green and yellow patina of faded paint.
+The other two have no markings and therefore beholden to no one.
+The center pump lost its innards somewhere along the way.
+The right-hand jobber is only half there because the Rust Gypsy slipped away with the other half, leaving mechanical Swiss cheese.
+The two upside-down tin pots worn for hats keep rainwater from ruining the rusty interior mechanisms any further.

 Up Next: Jurassic Juice #13983